Ski flying: Women in ski flying

 Until the early 2020s, women had a very limited presence in ski flying.
-In Kulm, Eva Ganster set an unprecedented six world records for women (an amount since unmatched by any woman or man) in a span of five days in 1997, bringing her personal best to a final figure of 167 m.
+In 1997, Eva Ganster set an unprecedented six world records for women (an amount since unmatched by any woman or man) in a span of five days in Kulm, bringing her personal best to a final figure of 167 m.
 This achievement earned her a place in the Guinness World Records.
 Six years later, also in Kulm, Daniela Iraschko-Stolz set a women's world record of 200 m, which stood until 2023.

 In 2004, four female athletes – Anette Sagen, Helena Olsson Smeby, Line Jahr, and Lindsey Van – were invited to perform test jumps prior to the men's 2004 Continental Cup event in Vikersund.
 However, this was initially blocked by Torbjørn Yggeseth, founder of the World Cup and a member of the FIS technical committee at the time, on the grounds that it was too dangerous to allow women on ski flying hills.
 Sagen challenged this and eventually won the right to jump from the hill, along with her fellow athletes.
 Both Sagen and Smeby jumped 174.5 m.
 Van completed two more jumps in Vikersund in 2009, after which ski flying test jumps for women were discontinued.